Salmaelkatib/DyslexiaProject/README.md

 # Steps to run this project
 # Run the following commands inside the directory of the project:
-1- to activate the virtual enviroment:  .venv/scripts/activate
+1- to activate the virtual enviroment:  .venv\Scripts\activate

 2- to install django:  pip install django